epfl-ada/ada-2021-project-r-o-c-k/README.md

 * Union_pronouns: The number of occurence of pronouns related to the union of the self and the other (See table below)
 * Other_pronouns: The number of occurence of pronouns related to the other (See table below)
 * Sentiment_rate : The sentiment attached to the quotation.
 Scalar value in the range [-1,1] where -1 is extremely negative and +1 is extremely positive
-* Comparative_rate: The frequency at which the speaker uses the comparative or superlative as a means of communication
+* Adjectives: Number of adjectives in the quote
-* Verb_tense: The tense of the verb.
-Categorical attributes [‘present’, ‘past’, ‘future’]
+* Comparative_rate: Rate of regular adjectives in comparison to superlatives and comparatives.
+Scalar value in the range [-1,1] where -1 means only comparatives and superlatives, 1 only regular adjectives.

 ![Screenshot](images/table.png)

-Speaker Features: Speaker features are extracted from the Wikidata.
-The dataframe would include the following keys:
+Speaker Features: Speaker features are extracted from Wikidata.
+The dataframe would include the following columns:

 `[‘quoteID’,  ‘gender’, ‘nationality’, ‘religion’, ‘educational_level’, ‘birth_date’, 'occupation']`

 Once the data has been processed according to our needs, we are now ready to explore and extract patterns.
 To do so, a dimensionality reduction framework will be used as a first step.
 Projecting into a lower dimensional space would allow us to observe and extract patterns more easily.
-One possible method could be a PCA which takes the aggregated features ‘lexical_feature’ and ‘speaker_feature’ and projects the datapoints into a 3D or 2D space.
-However these features mainly consist of discrete and categorical data, which is not optimal for PCA.
+One possible method could be a PCA which takes the aggregated features ‘lexical_feature’ and ‘speaker_feature’ and projects the data points into a 3D or 2D space.
+However, these features mainly consist of discrete and categorical data, which is not optimal for PCA.
 We therefore might want to use another method, based on discussion with TA.
-Patterns can then be extracted using unsupervised clustering techniques which would generate groups of datapoints which share similar features.
+Patterns can then be extracted using unsupervised clustering techniques to generate groups of data points that share similar features.
 The analysis of these clusters would allow us to make conclusions concerning the correlation between a speaker and the lexical content used.
 The analysis would make use of all the different tools learned in the ADA course.

 The summary of the whole pipeline is summarized in the schematic below: